-- To promote interest in Penang’s cultural activities, and specifically in literary pursuits;
+To promote interest in Penang’s cultural activities, and specifically in literary pursuits;

-- To aid academic research in general through the maintenance of a research library.
+	- To aid academic research in general through the maintenance of a resource centre.

-For these purposes, the Institute is built around six research programmes (Economic Studies; History and Heritage; Political Studies; Regional Studies; Social Science and Statistics; and Urban Studies); a branch in Kuala Lumpur (PI in KL); a publishing unit and a library.
-Also attached to us are the Penang Educaiton Council and the Youth Community Organiser Programme.
+	For these purposes, the Institute is built around five research programmes (Socioeconomics & Statistics; History & Heritage; Institutional Reform & Governance; Urban Studies; Regional & Strategic Studies); a branch in Kuala Lumpur (PI in KL); a publishing unit and a resource centre.
+Also attached to us are the Penang Education Council and the Youth Community Coordinator Programme.
 The Institute also functions as the Secretariat for the Wu Lien Teh Society.

 	Our lectures series include the following: